BardusAude/motionTrackerThing/pyBWT901CL/README.md

 No command line arguments are required.
 Start either fft_demo.py or rfcomm_serial.py by itself from the command line or a file browser.

+rfcomm_serial.py looks for motion along the x-axis of the accelerometer.
+So hold the accelerometer with the x-axis pointing either directly towards you, or directly away from you.

 ## License